• Skip to secondary menu

 DIY Chicken Coop Plans and tutorial

-If you have any questions as to the dimensions or locations of boards, make sure and download the printable plans to see detailed photos with dimensions!
+If you have any questions as to the dimensions or locations of boards, make sure and download the printable plans for chicken coop above to see detailed photos with dimensions!

 At this point, before setting the walls, I sealed the bottom of all the 2x4s that would be touching the ground and attached hardware cloth with screws to the bottoms so that no animals could dig under the coop!